-It has a lot to do with sensory processing and old habits (even for kids).
+It has more to do with sensory processing and old habits than intelligence or personality.

 - Hypermobility reduces sensory feedback from joints and muscles.
 This makes it harder to pay attention to posture while sitting.
 It is the equivalent of writing while wearing mittens.